SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 ## Streaming and temporary files

 Raw protobuf tap files are not required.
-Each frame is decoded directly from the HTTP response.
+Each JSON object is decoded directly from the HTTP response.
+When retention is enabled, the subscriber serializes normalized length-delimited protobuf files after parsing; these files are not byte-for-byte copies of the admin response.
 Reconstructed connection bytes are temporarily spooled under `/logs/subscriber/streams/.spool` because TCP records can span frames and keeping every active stream in RAM would be unbounded.
 The finalized log is published to Kafka and immediately removed.
 Set `RETAIN_RAW_TAPS=true` only for diagnostics or replay experiments.